zlpton/ZehuaLiu.github.io/_publications/2023-04-02-Extremely Large Scale MIMO Fundamentals, Challenges, Solutions, and Future Directions.md

 ---
 title: "Extremely Large Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions"
-excerpt: "To provide scalable subscription solutions for Metaverse services, we propose a new concept, named Metaverse-as-a-Service (MaaS), in which various physical-virtual components and technologies in the Metaverse can be delivered as services.
-Furthermore, to unify the management and orchestration of MaaS, we propose a novel framework, called Slicing4Meta, to customize Metaverse services by intelligently integrating MaaS models and the associated multi-dimensional resources on the components and technologies."
+excerpt: "To illustrate the differences and similarities among these schemes, we comprehensively review existing XL-MIMO hardware designs and characteristics in this article.
+Then, we thoroughly discuss the research status of XL-MIMO from “channel modeling”, “performance analysis”, and “signal processing”."
 collection: publications
-permalink: /publications/2022-09-01-Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions
+permalink: /publications/2023-04-02-Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions
 date: 2023-04-02
 venue: 'IEEE Wireless Communications'
 paperurl: 'https://arxiv.org/abs/2209.12131'